strangerstudios/pmpro-set-expiration-dates/readme.txt

 1. Change the expiration date on the edit levels and edit discount code pages.

 == Changelog ==
+= 0.6.1 - 2020-01-19 =
+* BUG FIX: Fixed issue where expiration dates might not apply accurately when using PayPal Standard.

 = 0.6 =
 * SECURITY: Escaped text on output.